 SUPPORTED INDEPENDENT LIVING (SIL)

-Each house consists of 2 to 4 clients within a co-tenancy arrangement.
+Each house is home to 2 to 4 clients within a co-tenancy arrangement.
 Staff are provided accommodation & office space within each co-tenancy arrangement.

-The supports within each home vary depending on the needs of each individual.
+The supports within each home vary depending on the needs of each person.
 Individual personal plans and specific management plans are developed to ensure all support offered is designed specifically for each person.

 Supports and services offered by us will promote the inclusion of each individual in the life of their local community.
 Inclusion is not just about living in the community – it is about being included and taking part in everyday life in meaningful ways.